Unable to Locate Complete Label Info

 - Iams So Good Wholesome Blends with Beef [U]

 - Iams So Good Wholesome Blends with Salmon [U]

 - Iams So Good Wholesome Blends with Chicken [U]

 Iams So Good Wholesome Blends with Chicken was selected to represent the other products in the line for this review.

 Estimated Dry Matter Nutrient Content

-Ingredients: Ground yellow corn, chicken by-product meal, soybean meal, animal fat (preserved with mixed tocopherols, a source of vitamin E), chicken, corn gluten meal, dried beet pulp, chicken flavor, salt, calcium carbonate, potassium chloride, choline chloride, vegetable and fruit blend (dried apple pomace, dried carrots, dried peas, dried spinach and dried tomatoes), vitamins (vitamin E supplement, ascorbic acid, vitamin A acetate, calcium pantothenate, biotin, thiamine mononitrate (source of vitamin B1), vitamin B12 supplement, niacin, riboflavin supplement (source of vitamin B2), inositol, pyridoxine hydrochloride (source of vitamin B6), vitamin D3 supplement, folic acid), minerals (ferrous sulfate, zinc oxide, manganese sulfate, copper sulfate, manganous oxide, potassium iodide, cobalt carbonate), dicalcium phosphate, rosemary extract
+Ingredients: Ground yellow corn, chicken by-product meal, soybean meal, animal fat (preserved with mixed tocopherols, a source of vitamin E), chicken, corn gluten meal, chicken flavor, dried beet pulp, calcium carbonate, salt, potassium chloride, choline chloride, dicalcium phosphate, vitamins (vitamin E supplement, ascorbic acid, vitamin A acetate, calcium pantothenate, biotin, thiamine mononitrate (source of vitamin B1), vitamin B12 supplement, niacin, riboflavin supplement (source of vitamin B2), inositol, pyridoxine hydrochloride (source of vitamin B6), vitamin D3 supplement, folic acid), minerals (ferrous sulfate, zinc oxide, manganese sulfate, copper sulfate, manganous oxide, potassium iodide), brewers dried yeast, dried apple pomace, dried carrots, dried peas, l-tryptophan, dried spinach, dried tomatoes, rosemary extract

 Fiber (estimated dry matter content) = 5.6%